Make kimchi with summer cucumbers. It’s easy, crisp, crunchy and deliciously refreshing!

 Cucumbers and other vegetables

 As mentioned in the stuffed cucumber kimchi recipe, use Korean cucumbers if available.
-Otherwise, use a thin-skinned variety with crisp flesh and small seeds such as Kirby, Persian, Japanese, or English cucumbers.
+Otherwise, Kirby pickling cucumbers are the next best thing for making kimchi.
+You can also try it with other thin-skinned varieties with crisp flesh and small seeds.
+The resulting texture may not be as crunchy, depending on the variety.
 If you have a choice, select cucumbers that are firm and slender.
 Thicker cucumbers tend to have more seeds and softer flesh.

-In this update, I also used Korean garlic chives (buchu, 부추), which is commonly added to oi kimchi in Korea.
+I like to add Korean garlic chives (buchu, 부추).
 It’s easier now to find garlic chives around here, and summer garlic chives are tender and delicious.
 You can leave them out if you can’t find them.
-Simply use some scallions instead.
+Use some scallions instead.

 Oi kimchi seasoning

 Because this is kimchi, unlike oi muchim, I use salted shrimp (saeujeot/saewujeot, 새우젓) and fish sauce (myeolchiaekjeot, 멸치액젓).
 The ratio of these two ingredients is always a matter of preference among Korean cooks.
-In general, more salted shrimp is used than fish sauce in summer kimchi for a lighter taste, but it’s really up to you!
+You can also just use one of the two, not both.
+It’s really up to you!

 This is actually a question for all kimchi types.
-There are various ways to make vegan kimchi depending on kimchi types and personal preference.
+There are various ways to make vegan kimchi depending on kimchi types and preference.
 For this cucumber kimchi, use Korean soup soy sauce (gukganjang, 국간장) as a substitute for salted shrimp and/or fish sauce.
-Use an equal amount and supplement with salt as necessary, or simply use salt to season the cucumbers.
+Use an equal amount and complete the dish with salt as necessary.
+Or you can simply use salt to season the cucumbers.

 How long will this kimchi stay good?

 You can eat this kimchi on the same day you make it.
-However, it will get better over a few days.
-If you like it ripe, leave it out at room temperature overnight to expedite the fermentation process.
-Then, refrigerate.
-It will be good for a week or two, depending on the salt level.
+It will be best over the next few days, but still good for up to 2 weeks, if it lasts that long.
+If you like it ripe, leave it out at room temperature overnight to expedite the fermentation process and then refrigerate.
+Oi kimchi is not for long-term storage.

 More cucumber recipes

-- 1 tablespoon coarse sea salt less if using table salt
+- 1 tablespoon coarse sea salt less if using fine salt

-- 2 to 3 ounces garlic chives buchu 부추
+- 2 to 3 ounces garlic chives (buchu, 부추) Or scallions

 - 1/4 medium onion

-- 2 to 3 tablespoons Korean red chili pepper flakes gochugaru 고추가루
+- 2 to 3 tablespoons gochugaru 고추가루 (Korean red chili pepper flakes)

-- 1 tablespoon or fish sauce myulchi aekjeot (멸치액젓)
+- 1 tablespoon myulchi aekjeot 멸치액젓 (fish sauce)

 - 1/2 teaspoon grated ginger

-- Cut the cucumbers crosswise into about 1-1/2 inch-long pieces.
-Quarter each piece lengthwise.
+- Cut the cucumbers in half lengthwise.
+Cut each one in half again lengthwise.
+Dice the cucumbern quarters into about 1 to 1.5 inch-long pieces.
 Sprinkle the salt evenly all over the cucumber pieces.
 Let them sit for about 30 minutes.

 - Drain the cucumbers well in a strainer to remove any water released.
 Do not rinse the cucumbers.